HRSINGAPORE Community Discussions

 Hi HR practitioners,

-Companies are encouraged to offer flexi work hours and arrangements.
-Now it has resulted in staff working back for their lateness and getting too cumbersome to keep track if what is owed is being 'repaid'
+Companies are encouraged to offer flexible work hours and arrangements.
+Now it has resulted in staff working back for their lateness and getting too cumbersome to keep track of what is owed is being 'repaid'

 Please advise alternatives to do away with such taking for granted.

-Fully agree that with flexi-work arrangement, there are a handful of staff who would take full advantage of it, by clocking less hours as a result – as it’s difficult to track.
-I’ve faced similar problems previously, and note that in one of the company I work in, where we have a rather flexible work hours where attendance is mandatory for the core hours (eg. 9.30 am to 4pm) but we require almost all employees (less top management staff) to clock it.
+Fully agree that with the flexi-work arrangement, there is a handful of staff who would take full advantage of it, by clocking fewer hours as a result – as it’s difficult to track.
+I’ve faced similar problems previously, and note that in one of the companies I work in, where we have rather flexible work hours where attendance is mandatory for the core hours (eg. 9.30 am to 4 pm) but we require almost all employees (less top management staff) to clock it.
 In this instance, cases of employees not clocking requisite hours in the month is just 1 to 2 cases.
-We track the attendance hours by calendar month, and employee will receive an email with a copy extended to their supervisor should they not meet requisite monthly hours.
+We track the attendance hours by calendar month, an employee will receive an email with a copy extended to their supervisor should they not meet requisite monthly hours.
 They will repay the hours accordingly the following month and worst scenario, have their salary deducted accordingly.
 So far, none had their salary deducted.
 We also have the HR system programmed to generate names of those violating the core hours, and they are almost similarly managed.
 Hope this helps.

-Our employees choose a flexi timing (eg 9.30am-6 30pm) and stick to it till they request to change to a different timing.
-We have electronic attendance system to verify the timings.
+Our employees choose a flexible timing (eg 9.30am-6.30 pm) and stick to it till they request to change to different timing.
+We have an electronic attendance system to verify the timings.

-In my opinion, flexi working hours is about flexibility given to employees without need to report to office 9 – 5.
+In my opinion, flexible working hours are about flexibility given to employees without the need to report to office 9 – 5.
 The measurement should be the ability to meet KPI or complete assignment without any issues.
-Should the employee unable to fulfill the requirement yet taking advantage of flexi working hours, the company can always stop it.
+Should the employee unable to fulfill the requirement yet taking advantage of flexible working hours, the company can always stop it.